Active

 In collaboration with:

-Condrik is a project driven by young marine biologists, motivated by their desire to conserve elasmobranchs, or sharks and rays.
-They decided to join forces by creating a research group dedicated to their conservation, with various initiatives and with the aim of shedding light on the apparent lack of knowledge about the situation of these creatures in an archipelago as rich in diversity and abundance as the Canary Islands.
-Using non-invasive techniques such as BRUVS, drones and knowledge of local ecology provided by fishermen, the association focuses its efforts on the preservation of these important and vulnerable species from a multidisciplinary approach.
+Condrik is a project promoted by young marine biologists, motivated by their desire to conserve elasmobranchs, or sharks and rays.
+They decided to join forces by creating a research group for their conservation, with various initiatives and with the objective of shedding light on the apparent ignorance of the situation of these beings in an archipelago as rich in diversity and abundance as that of the Canary Islands.
+Using non-invasive techniques such as BRUVS, the use of drones and the knowledge of local ecology through fishermen, the association focuses its efforts on the preservation of these important and vulnerable species from a multidisciplinary approach.

-Between January and July 2025, twelve field trips were carried out at different coastal locations in the south-east and south-west of the island of Tenerife, using standardised visual sampling and remote video baiting (BRUVs) methodologies in pelagic, benthic and demersal environments.
-Together, these actions add up to a total of 76 hours of effort at sea, 32 hours of recording, 14 drone flights, an area of 12,654 hectares surveyed (of which 7,340 ha are within Red Natura 2000 protected areas), and five species of elasmobranchs of interest recorded: Dasyatis pastinaca, Sphyrna zygaena, Mobula mobular, Galeorhinus galeus, and Myliobatis aquila.
+During the period between January and July 2025, twelve field trips were carried out in different coastal locations in the southeast and southwest of the island of Tenerife, using standardized methods of visual sampling and remote video with bait (BRUVs) in pelagic, benthic and demersal environments.
+Together, these actions amount to a total of 100 hours of effort at sea, 54 hours of recording, 20 drone flights, an area of 14,500 hectares (of which 7,340 ha are in Red Natura 2000 protected areas), and six registered species of elasmobranchs of interest: Dasyatis pastinaca, Sphyrna zygaena, Mobula mobular, Galeorhinus galeus, Gymnura tavela and Myliobatis aquila.

-Furthermore, on 26 January 2025, during a research campaign on pelagic sharks, members of Condrik Tenerife sighted a live adult black devilfish (Melanocetus johnsonii) for the first time, in broad daylight and near the surface, just 2 km off the coast of Tenerife.
-This is possibly the first record in the world of this species seen alive in these conditions.
-Until now, only larvae, dead adult specimens or recordings made by submarines in the depths had been observed.
+In addition, on January 26, 2025, during a research campaign on pelagic sharks, members of Condrik Tenerife saw for the first time a living adult black devil fish (Melanocetus johnsonii), in broad daylight and close to the surface, just 2 km off the coast of Tenerife.
+This is possibly the first record in the world of this species seen alive under these conditions.
+Until now, only larvae, dead adult specimens or through recordings with submarines in the depths have been observed.

-It also participated in the Tenerife Deep Shark Mission campaign aboard the Pisces VI submarine, whose objective was to search for deep-sea sharks and rays, conducting surveys at a depth of 300 metres.
-This was the first time in Spain that a manned submarine descent with bait to attract sharks and rays had been carried out, and it was a success, with two specimens of tope shark (Galeorhinus galeus) sighted on the last outing, where Charlie Sarria was accompanied by YouTuber and documentary filmmaker Lethal Crysis.
+He also participated in the Tenerife Deep Shark Mission campaign aboard the Pisces VI submarine, whose objective was to search for deep sharks and rays; sampling at a depth of 300 meters.
+It was the first time that a manned submarine dive has been carried out in Spain with bait to attract sharks and rays and it has been a success, having seen 2 specimens of Cazón (Galeorhinus galeus) on the last outing where Charlie Sarria was accompanied by the youtuber and documentary filmmaker Lethal Crysis.

 Field trips